QCD Equation of State at very high temperature: computational strategy, simulations and data analysis: Conclusions

 Although the present study has focused on the case of three massless flavours, the techniques developed here are of broader scope.
 Our simulations span nine temperatures between 3 GeV and 165 GeV, with multiple lattice spacings at each temperature to enable a reliable continuum extrapolation.
 The entropy density is computed directly from the derivative of the free-energy density with respect to the shift parameter, and the pressure and the energy density are obtained via standard thermodynamic relations.
 The final results for the EoS are accurate within $1\%$ or better across the entire temperature range, with uncertainties dominated by statistical fluctuations.

-A detailed analysis of discretization effects, of finite-volume corrections and of topological contributions confirms the robustness of our results.
+A detailed analysis of discretization effects, of finite volume corrections and of topological contributions confirms the robustness of our results.
 We have also performed a comparison with perturbative predictions, including both standard and hard thermal loop resummations.
 Our findings show that, at our level of accuracy, higher-order contributions in $\hat g^2$ beyond those known, including non-perturbative ones due to ultrasoft modes, are relevant even at temperatures as high as 165 GeV.
 Furthermore, our results are consistent with existing lattice data at lower temperatures, down to 500 MeV, and a smooth interpolation can be drawn across the entire range.

 The methodology discussed in this paper is broadly applicable and can be extended to QCD with four or five massive quark flavours.
 By disentangling the methodological framework from its first physical application, this work complements earlier results and sets the stage for a systematic program of non-perturbative studies of QCD in the high-temperature regime, with potential impact on cosmology, heavy-ion phenomenology, and the theoretical development of thermal field theory.
+In particular, the knowledge of the derivative of the free-energy in the shift paves the way to the non-perturbative definition of the QCD energy-momentum tensor, following the strategy proposed in Ref.~\cite{DallaBrida:2020gux}.
+Solving this long standing theoretical problem \cite{Caracciolo:1989pt,Caracciolo:1989bu,Caracciolo:1991vc,Caracciolo:1991cp} would enable further first-principles investigations of the thermal properties of QCD through correlation functions of the energy-momentum tensor.

 \acknowledgements We acknowledge PRACE for awarding us access to the HPC system MareNostrum4 at the Barcelona Supercomputing Center (Proposals n.
 2018194651 and 2021240051) where some of the numerical results presented in this paper have been obtained.
 We also thank CINECA for providing us with a very generous access to Leonardo during the early phases of operations of the machine and for the computer time allocated via the CINECA-INFN, CINECA-Bicocca agreements.
 The R\&D has been carried out on the PC clusters Wilson and Knuth at Milano-Bicocca.
 We thank all these institutions for the technical support.
 This work is (partially) supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU.